wp-plugins/commentluv/readme.txt

 4. edit post comments

 == ChangeLog ==
+= 2.90.8.2 =
+* added : french translation
+* fixed : sorry!
+I messed up the code when I tried to remove notices from happening in debug mode which made some blogs have an error.

 = 2.90.8.1 =
 * updated italian language (thanks Gianni)
 * fixed : fixed all notices when running in DEBUG mode